-- To ensure that all pupils are enthusiastic, confident and fluent in the fundamentals of Maths so that pupils have conceptual understanding and are able to recall and apply their knowledge rapidly and accurately to problems. - To ensure that all pupils reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language. - To ensure that all pupils can solve problems by applying their Maths to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions. - To increase the confidence of each pupil in Maths to enable them to apply the knowledge and master skills with assurance across the curriculum and in real life. - To develop pupils' initiative and ability to work both independently and in cooperation with others enabling pupils' communication. - To develop pupils' ability to calculate accurately and efficiently, both mentally and in writing, drawing on a range of calculation strategies - To promote the teaching of Maths and literacy within all subjects. - To share good practice within the school. - To work with other schools, for example, in Cluster Meetings and learning walks, to share good practice in order to improve this policy.
+- To ensure that all pupils are enthusiastic, confident and fluent in the fundamentals of Maths so that pupils have conceptual understanding and are able to recall and apply their knowledge rapidly and accurately to problems. - To ensure that all pupils reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language. - To ensure that all pupils can solve problems by applying their Maths to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions. - To increase the confidence of each pupil in Maths to enable them to apply the knowledge and master skills with assurance across the curriculum and in real life. - To develop pupils' initiative and ability to work both independently and in cooperation with others enabling pupils' communication. - To develop pupils' ability to calculate accurately and efficiently, both mentally and in writing, drawing on a range of calculation strategies - To promote the teaching of Maths and literacy within all subjects. - To share good practice within the school. - To continue to engage with the Maths Hub and implement strategies based on research and evidence within school.